-There’s a difference between being an introvert and a socially anxious introvert.
+Keep reading to find out what the difference is between an introvert and a socially anxious introvert.

 Introversion is part of your nature.
 Your genetics.
 Your inner YOU.
-You either are, or you aren’t.
-Being introverted doesn’t automatically mean you’re an anxious individual.
+Either you are, or you aren’t an introvert.
+But being introverted doesn’t automatically mean you’re a socially anxious individual.
 You can learn skills to manage your social anxiety, but you cannot stop being introverted.

-For extroverts, if they find themselves in an anxious situation, they’ll talk more, while introverts will talk less.
+Extroverts, if they find themselves in an anxious situation, they’ll (probably) talk more, while introverts will speak less.
 That’s why so many people equate introversion with shyness.
-For those who are introverted and socially anxious, we stop talking and fail to express ourselves even if we want to.
+The socially anxious introverts stop talking and fail to express themselves even if they want to.

-From a young age, I spent most of my time doing puzzles, coloring, and reading.
 Making friends or navigating social interactions were never my strong suits.
-I went through most of my childhood with just two friends, all the while envying the popular girls who had no issues talking everyone’s ears off.
+I went through most of my childhood with just two friends while envying the popular girls who had no issues talking everyone’s ears off.

-As time went by, I slowly added Social Anxiety to the mix.
-Unfortunately, I assumed those feelings came with being introverted, so I told myself I had to just “deal” with it.
+As time went by, I slowly added social anxiety to the mix.
+Unfortunately, I assumed those feelings came with being introverted, so I told myself I had to “deal” with it.

 That moment in time, and those four words, really did a number on me.
 My therapist tells me I need to let go, but what does she know?!

-After 5 years of being home-schooled, traveling the world alone, and not having any close friends I could turn to, I was the poster child for what a socially anxious introvert looks like.
+After five years of being home-schooled, traveling the world alone, and not having any close friends I could turn to, I was the poster child for what a socially anxious introvert looks like.

 I went to college not being able to raise my hand in class to ask a simple question.
 Let that sink in.
 I wasn’t ABLE to ask a question in front of people.